Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/karma.rst

 How to bootstrap your unit tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a first place, it is necessary to have a karma configuration file named ``karma.conf.js``.
+First, it is necessary to have a karma configuration file named ``karma.conf.js``.
 This config file is pretty easy to set up.

 .. code-block:: JavaScript